jz543fm/pass-backup/README.md

 ### What if passwords changes?

-If passwords changes and you want to commit the changes to the proper git repo use command below:
+If passwords changes and you want to commit the changes to the proper git repository use command below:

 ```bash
 pass git push